magmo/apps/packages/wallet/src/redux/protocols/challenging/readme.md

 - Getting confirmation from the user to launch the challenge.
 - Submitting the challenge transaction to the blockchain.
 - Monitoring the blockchain for a response or timeout.
+- Firing up the defunding protocol if the challenge times out (since the channel is then finalized).

 Out of scope (for now)

 - Halting the challenge in the case where the opponent's commitment arrives between approval and transaction submission.
 - Interrupting the "ApproveChallenge" screen if the opponent's commitment arrives during approval.
 (Instead, the user will be informed after they approve the challenge.)
 - Chain reorgs (e.g. timeout on one fork vs. response on another)
+- Allowing the user to choose not to defund if the challenge times out.

 ## State machine